iossifovlab/snakeobjects/documentation/gettingStarted.rst

     ./objects/.snakeobjects
     ./objects/.snakeobjects/main.snakefile

-This command assembbles as snakefile to be used by ``snakemake`` and stores it in the ``./objects/.snakeobjects/main.snakefile``.
-The command would also create directories for all objects in the object graph, but scince no objects are added to the object graph, no object directories are be created.
+This command assembles the snakefile to be used by ``snakemake`` and stores it in the ``./objects/.snakeobjects/main.snakefile``.
+The command would also create directories for all objects in the object graph, but, since no objects are added to the object graph, no object directories are created.

 Step 4
 ^^^^^^